rundsk/dsk/README.md

 # Architecture

-Architecture-wise DSK is split into a backend and frontend.
+Architecture-wise dsk is split into a backend and frontend.
 The backend implemented in Go takes care of understanding the defintions tree and provides a REST API for the frontend, usually implemented in JavaScript.

-Frontends are pluggable and the decoupled desing allows you to create indvidually branded frontends.
+Frontends are pluggable and the decoupled design allows you to create indvidually branded frontends.
 These are entirely free in their implementation, they must adher to only a minimal set of rules.